pandoras-toolbox/pandora/README.md

 **Status:** _5% complete_

-This is a end-to-end test automation framework.
+This is an end-to-end test automation framework.
 Its approach is deliberately very programmatic in nature.

 In this project there is an example application, one with REST APIs, but we will also create a frontend for it.